rackerlabs/docs-cloud-servers/api-docs/api-reference/methods/post-get-console-servers-server-id-action.rst

 Response
 ^^^^^^^^

-This table shows the body parameters for the response:
+The following table shows the body parameters for the response:

 +--------------------------+------------------------+-------------------------+
 |Name                      |Type                    |Description              |